Piranthanaal Vazhthukal

 Piranthanaal Vazhthukal is a 2025 Indian Tamil-language drama film written and directed by Raju Chandra.
 The film stars Appukutty and Aishwarya Anilkumar in the lead roles, alongside Sreeja Ravi and Roji Mathew.
-The film was produced by Roji Mathew and Raju Chandra under the banner of Plan3 Studioz.
+The film was produced by Roji Mathew and Raju Chandra under the banner of Plan3 Studioz and Mathens Group.

 Piranthanaal Vazhthukal was released in theaters on 21 February 2025.